Consequences of Child Sexual Abuse

 If you or a loved one is a survivor, professional help for your diagnosed or undiagnosed mental health condition can allow you to cope with depression, post-traumatic stress disorder or anxiety in a healthy way.
 You can learn tools and techniques to combat negative thoughts and feelings through professional care.

 You can also fight for justice against a perpetrator through a child sexual abuse lawsuit in California.
+Bringing a claim could help you collect financial compensation for your past and future related losses, including medical bills, lost wages, and pain and suffering.
 An experienced Los Angeles child sexual abuse attorney can help you file a claim to move forward with the justice you deserve.
 We also serve sexual abuse victims in San Diego.